kirikuroda/ppgaze/README.md

-# gazedata
+# ppgaze

-This is a Python module to handle gaze data (eyetracking data).
+This is a Python module for pre-processing of gaze data (eyetracking data).

 **DISCLAIMER: This is a beta version.
 No warranty.**